K822264/-PythonRefresher/README.md

 # -PythonRefresher
-This is my Computation Project - computation.ipynb
+This is my Information Security, Governance and Cloud Project - computation.py It computes mathematical problems with the application of functions